Hyun3246/hyun3246.github.io/_posts/2025-02-17-[SQL First Step] 27. Constraints.md

 Look at column b and c.
 In column b, there are NOT NULL and UNIQUE constraints.
 In column c, there are no constraints.
 The constraints which is defined for columns is called 'column constraints'.

-You can also set contraints on multiple columns with one constraint.
+You can also set constraints on multiple columns with one constraint.
 This is called 'table constraints'.

 ```sql
 mysql> CREATE TABLE sample632(